ucll-scripting/exercises/regex/01-matching/01-equals-a/explanations.md

 each one corresponding to a specific use of regular expressions.
 For now, we focus on simply checking if a string matches a pattern.

-The function `re.fullmatchegex, string)` does exactly that: it determines whether `string` satisfies the pattern described by `regex`.
+The function `re.fullmatch(regex, string)` does exactly that: it determines whether `string` satisfies the pattern described by `regex`.
 If it does, `fullmatch` returns a truthy value, otherwise a falsey one.
 The only question that remains is, what does this regex minilanguage look like?
 What form should `regex` take?